Can You Grow Blueberries in Containers?

 Understanding Pollination Needs

-If you only have one blueberry bush, you can still get fruit, but the yield will likely be lower.
-Self-pollinating varieties are available, but they still produce more fruit when cross-pollinated with another bush.
+If you grow only one blueberry bush, you can still harvest fruit, but the yield will be lower.
+Self-pollinating varieties exist, yet they produce more fruit when another bush cross-pollinates them.

 Maximizing Fruit Yield